Double-Dot-Interactive/bevy_animations/README.md

 ```

 ### How bevy_animations animations work
-* they work based off of left to right based animations from sprite sheets
+* they work off of left to right based animations from sprite sheets
 * specified timings or `meters_per_frame` for each frame
 * user defining which y indexes are left, right, up and down facing sprites
-* timed animations can block others from happening and utilized a priortity based system so you can define multiple ***blocking*** animations with different priority to render
+* timed animations can block others from happening
+* utilizing a priortity based system so you can define multiple ***blocking*** animations with different priorities to render

 ### How to define a bevy_animations animation
 You first need to spawn an entity using `Commands` like this